IRS Forms

 • Defined benefit or other qualified plan asset reversions taxed under section 4980.

 Who files?
 The person responsible varies by provision.
 For section 4975 prohibited transactions, any disqualified person who participated, often the employer or another party in interest, files and pays.
 For section 4980 reversions, the employer pays.
-The form can house multiple excise taxes that share the same due date, but separate returns are required when due dates differ or for separate plans.
+Per the form's instructions, you can only complete one section of Part I for each Form 5330 filed, so if multiple excise taxes apply you file a separate Form 5330 for each section (and additional separate returns are required when due dates differ or for separate plans).

 Deadlines are not one size fits all: